-Introduction
+1. Introduction

-The capital market represents the country's international development and is a critical tool for determining its economy's main direction (Bagheriyan et al., 2023; Fooeik et al., 2022; Ghanbari et al., 2022).
-Individuals, brokers, and fund managers invest billions of dollars in the capital markets every year.
+The capital market represents the country's international development and is a critical tool for determining its economy's main direction (Fooeik et al., 2022; Ghanbari et al., 2022).
+Individuals, brokers, and fund managers invest billions of dollars annually in the capital markets.
 Thus, choosing which options to invest in to get the highest return with the least investment risk has become an important issue among economic activists (Kalayci et al., 2019).
 Constructing a portfolio of assets is one of the most common investment strategies in this regard.
-The problem of portfolio optimization (PO) is indeed crucial when it comes to allocating funds optimally among financial assets in order to maximize return and minimize risk.
+The problem of portfolio optimization (PO) is crucial when allocating funds optimally among financial assets to maximize return and minimize risk.
 A key study in PO was Markowitz's Mean-Variance (MV) model, which established the modern era of portfolio theory.
 In addition to considering the return on investment, in 1952, Markowitz suggested that the covariance between securities as a risk measure should also be considered when selecting assets to invest in.
-Yet, according to the academic literature, modern portfolio management has several shortcomings and offers mixed results, particularly in light of the 2007-2009 financial crisis shocks (see (Jobson & Korkie, 1981; Arreola Hernandez et al., 2017; Best & Grauer, 1991; Schubert, 2009)).
-To address the shortcomings of the early MV model, new constraints, objectives, and approaches were developed ((Sharpe, 1963; Konno & Yamazaki, 1991; Rockafellar & Uryasev, 1999; Skoruchi & Mohammadi, 2022)).
+Yet, according to the academic literature, modern portfolio management has several shortcomings and offers mixed results, particularly in light of the 2007-2009 financial crisis shocks (see (Jobson and Korkie, 1981; Arreola Hernandez et al., 2017; Best and Grauer, 1991; Schubert, 2009)).
+To address the shortcomings of the early MV model, new constraints, objectives, and approaches were developed ((Sharpe, 1963; Konno and Yamazaki, 1991; Rockafellar and Uryasev, 1999; Skoruchi and Mohammadi, 2022)).
 As a result, the literature on PO problems has grown significantly in both volume and variety, allowing a diversity of classification systems to be used.

-An obvious classification of PO problem is to optimize the risk measure.
-In addition to using the variance of returns alone to define investment risk, there are several risk measures that can provide a more accurate picture of risk in investments (Ortobelli et al., 2005; Buehler et al., 2019).
-In this case, researchers proposed a number of criteria for risk assessment, each of which addressed an aspect of the uncertainty debate and in some cases complemented each other

-(Ghanbari et al., 2023).
-In general, two main categories of risk measures have been proposed: volatility-based and downside-based (Catania & Luati, 2021; Mensi et al., 2019).
+An obvious classification of the PO problem is to optimize the risk measure.
+In addition to using the variance of returns alone to define investment risk, several risk measures can provide a more accurate picture of risk in investments (Ortobelli et al., 2005; Buehler et al., 2019).
+In this case, researchers proposed a number of criteria for risk assessment, each of which addressed an aspect of the uncertainty debate and in some cases complemented each other (Ghanbari et al., 2023).
+In general, two main categories of risk measures have been proposed: volatility-based and downside-based (Catania and Luati, 2021; Mensi et al., 2019).
 While volatility risk measures refer to the fluctuation of a variable around a mean or other random parameter, downside risk measures examine only the destructive part of the risk, focusing on harmful fluctuations.
-Measures of downside risk can be classified into two categories: semi-risk measures and quantile-based measures.
-Measures such as semi-variance (Rubinstein, 2002) and semi-standard deviation (Ledoit & Wolf, 2003) belong to the group of semi-risk measures, and measures such as Value-at-Risk (VaR) (Jorion, 2007), and Conditional-Value-at-Risk (CVaR) or expected shortfall (Rockafellar & Uryasev, 2002) belong to the group of quantile-based measures.
-In the context of volatility risk measures, which include mean-variance (Goldfarb & Iyengar, 2003), mean absolute deviation (Demiguel et al., 2007), lower partial moment (Fishburn & C, 1977), systematic risk (Sharpet, 1964), and factor-based portfolio models (Fama & French, 1992), Sharpe (1966) and Bernardo & Ledoit (2000) introduced the Sharpe Ratio and Omega Ratio, respectively, to evaluate portfolio performance simultaneously based on risk and return.
+Downside risk measures can be classified into two categories: semi-risk and quantile-based.
+Measures such as semi-variance (Rubinstein, 2002) and semi-standard deviation (Ledoit and Wolf, 2003) belong to the group of semirisk measures, and measures such as Value-at-Risk (VaR) (Jorion, 2007) and Conditional-Value-at-Risk (CVaR) or expected shortfall (Rockafellar and Uryasev, 2002) belong to the group of quantilebased measures.
+In the context of volatility risk measures, which include mean-variance (Goldfarb and Ivengar, 2003), mean absolute deviation (Demiguel et al., 2007), lower partial moment (Fishburn, 1977), systematic risk (Sharpet, 1964), and factor-based portfolio models (Fama and French, 1992), Sharpe (1966) and Bernardo and Ledoit (2000) introduced the Sharpe Ratio and Omega Ratio, respectively, to evaluate portfolio performance simultaneously based on risk and return.